EVECompanion/EVECompanion/README.md

 ## Static Data Export

-This project uses a modified version of the SQLite EVE Online SDE conversion of [Fuzzwork](https://www.fuzzwork.co.uk/dump/).
+This project uses a custom SQLite conversion of the [EVE Online SDE](https://developers.eveonline.com/static-data).
 The script to process Fuzzwork's SQLite conversion for the app is available at https://github.com/EVECompanion/EVECompanion-SDEProcessor.

 ### Using the SDE in SwiftUI Previews